blackberry/WebWorks-Community-APIs/BB10-Cordova/NowPlaying/README.md

 #### NowPlayingNext() ####
-Play the next song according to the callback method given to NowPlayingRequestPlayback.
+Play the next track according to the callback method given to NowPlayingRequestPlayback.

 @returns String: whether the music was changed to next one successfully.